 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?

-Top 7 Monitor Arm Problems
+Top 7 Monitor Arm Problems in 2021

 - Monitor Requires VESA Mount

 - Bad Wire Management

 - Only Available in Clamp or Grommet Mount

 1. Monitor Requires VESA Mount

 The number one problem I’ve found over the time I’ve sold monitor arms is how they attach to the monitor.
 VESA compliance is like a foreign language if you’re new to the category.

 Having a VESA compliant monitor means that it comes with standard mounting holes on the back of the monitor.
 For computer monitors, you’re looking for something that is likely a 75mm X 75mm or 100mm X 100mm pattern.

 One of the biggest issues is finding a monitor that is VESA compliant.
 I haven’t found there is real consistency across the major monitor brands for VESA holes on their monitors.